ipoom-jeong/resume_ipoom/content/publication/ladio-leakage-aware-direct-i-o-for-i-o-intensive-workloads/index.md

   preview_only: false
-summary: This paper presents LADIO (Leakage-Aware Direct I/O), an adaptive direct cache access mechanism (a.k.a., Data Direct I/O, DDIO) to alleviate the inter-I/O interference problems in modern datacenter server systems.
+summary: This paper presents LADIO (Leakage-Aware Direct I/O), an adaptive direct cache access mechanism (a.k.a., Data Direct I/O, DDIO) to alleviate the inter-I/O interference problem in modern datacenter servers.
 date: 2023-06-15T00:00:00.000Z
 ---